Police-Data-Accessibility-Project/design-system/README.md

 ### Using the CLI to copy assets to your local project directory

-If you want either styles or images copied to a local folder, you can do so from the root directory of your project.
+If you want either styles or images copied to a local directory, you can do so from the root directory of your project.

 Assets can be copied using the `pdap-design-system` command line method exposed by this package.